 Ideally, Dad should regularly lead the whole family in Bible study, because the Bible says he is to be the spiritual leader of the home.
 But if your husband is OK with you also teaching your sons the Bible at another time of day in a way that complements what he’s doing in family worship time, there’s no biblical problem with that.

-My husband leads our family worship, but I also teach my 16, 13, and 12 year old sons a chapter of the Bible every morning before we start school.
+My husband leads our family worship, but I also teach my teenage sons a chapter of the Bible every morning before we start school.
 My husband is fine with that because it goes hand in hand with what he’s doing as our spiritual leader.

 My counsel would be to talk it over with your husband and decide together what would be right for your family according to the limited biblical principles we have that address this issue.
 My thought is that as long as long as these children are in your home under your parental authority, and your husband is OK with it, it’s fine to formally teach them the Bible.